 Click through a slideshow of some previous student visits below!

 The MT James Entomological Collection engages in public outreach and education in conjunction with our Entomology Graduate Student Association.
 Visitors to the Department of Entomology have the chance to see an amazing assortment of preserved insects, spiders, and other arthropods, learn from informative displays, and hold live insects.
+The live insect component is held in a new and improved outreach area on our 3rd floor!
+Our graduate student club will typically run the touch-a-bug aspect, so a visit is coordinated with the museum staff and the entomology student volunteers.

 How to reach us via mail: